Which Loan Is Right For Me

 There is no current limit on the number of Standard Assists an Airman or Guardian can receive.
 However, any assistance provided by AFAS is meant to stabilize an emergency situation and is not intended as a revolving line of credit.
 AFAS does not provide continuing assistance when someone is living beyond their means.

-Falcon Loan FAQ
+Falcon Assistance FAQ

 The following situations are appropriate for the Falcon Loan: